 People have harvested the bounty of the Chesapeake Bay since before recorded history.
-Early Indian people used their traditional dugout canoes to harvestr fish, crabs, oysters, and clams.
-When English colonists arrived in the 1600s they also began using dugouts and later adapted their boatbuilding skills to creat log canoes to travel through the shoals and wetland areas and countless streams and major rivers which make up the Chesapeake Bay Watershed.
+Early Virginia Indian people used their traditional dugout canoes to harvest fish, crabs, oysters, and clams.
+When English colonists arrived in the 1600s,they also began using dugouts and later adapted their boatbuilding skills to create log canoes to travel through the shoals and wetland areas and countless streams and major rivers which make up the Chesapeake Bay Watershed.
 Early canoes were first paddled or poled and were eventually fitted with a sail.
-As time went on the need for larger log boats produced the Brogan and the Bugeye.
+As time went on, the need for larger log boats produced the Brogan and the Bugeye.
 Then, as wood planks became more available, these fishing boats further evolved into the Skipjack and the Deadrise.
 And, as an offshoot of the fishing boat family line, the Buy Boat appeared on the scene to increase the productivity of the fishing fleets.
 A key feature of this entire family of boats is intentional design features that enable these boats to operate in the shallows of the bay while remaining capable of fishing during among the sometimes heavy waves of the Chesapeake Bay.

 The history of the log canoe is closely tied to the development of the oystering industry on the bay.
 Before the age of boat motors, the log canoe was an inexpensive craft which could be assembled without the need for a shipyard.
 Log canoes varied in size from boats made with three logs up to nine-log canoes.
 The typical log canoe was built by joining together lengthwise using trunnels (tree nails — long wooden dowels) driven through the adjacent logs.
 Then, the joined logs would be carved to form the lower portion of the hull.
 Additional height is obtained with smaller pieces fitted together and joined to the outermost (or “wing”) logs.
 The resulting hull is sharp-sterned and shallow.
-To provide stability if a sail was added, a centerboard was added through the center (keel) log.
+To provide stability if a sail was added, a centerboard was sometimes added through the center (keel) log.

 Brogans are considered to be the boat design that is the ‘missing link’ between the log canoes and the highly effective Bugeyes.
 Brogans were double-ended, broad and beamy log boats, of moderate displacement, and shoal-bodied with centerboards.
 They carried free-standing masts, with the mizzen mast raked markedly more than the main.
 This rig was adopted by the later bugeyes and skipjacks, with less deviation of rake between the masts.